 The Basics of Property and Casualty Rate Regulation

-No changes are proposed to the following sections at the beginning of Chapter Three: Introduction; Rating Laws; Rate Standards; Rate Justification and Supporting Data; Number of Years of Historical Data; Segregation of Data; Data Adjustments; Premium Adjustments; Losses and LAE (perhaps just DCC) Adjustments; Catastrophe or Large Loss Provisions; Loss Adjustment Expenses; Data Quality; Rate Justification: Overall Rate Level; Contingency Provision; Credibility; Calculation of Overall Rate Level Need: Methods (Pure Premium and Loss Ratio Methods); Rate Justification: Rating Factors; Calculation of Deductible Rating Factors; Calculation of Increased Limit Factors; and Credibility for Rating Factors.
+No changes are proposed to the following sections at the beginning of Chapter Three: Introduction; Rating Laws; Rate Standards; Rate Justification and Supporting Data; Number of Years of Historical Data; Segregation of Data; Premium Adjustments; Losses and LAE (perhaps just DCC) Adjustments; Catastrophe or Large Loss Provisions; Loss Adjustment Expenses; Data Quality; Rate Justification: Overall Rate Level; Contingency Provision; Credibility; Calculation of Overall Rate Level Need: Methods (Pure Premium and Loss Ratio Methods); Rate Justification: Rating Factors; Calculation of Deductible Rating Factors; Calculation of Increased Limit Factors; and Credibility for Rating Factors.

+Data Adjustments

-Because the insurance contracts will be written to cover future accident periods, the past data needs to be adjusted to reflect the anticipated future premiums and costs.
-These adjustments will provide a profit/loss picture if no rate change occurs.
+… Because the insurance contracts will be written to cover future accident periods, the past data needs to be adjusted to reflect the anticipated future premiums and costs.
+These adjustments may provide a profit/loss picture if no rate change occurs.
 Calculations can then be made to determine the overall rate need (or indication). …

 Interaction between Rating Variables (Multivariate Analysis)

-If the pricing of rating variables is evaluated separately for each rating variable, there is potential to miss the interaction between rating variables.
+If each rating variable is evaluated separately, statistically significant interactions between rating variables may not be identified and, thus, may not be included in the rating plan..
 Care should be taken to have a multivariate analysis when practical.
 In some instances, a multivariate analysis is not possible.
+But, with computing power growing exponentially, insurers believe they have found many ways to improve their operations and competitiveness through use of complex predictive models in all areas of their insurance business.

 Approval of Classification Systems With rate changes, companies sometimes propose revisions to their classification system.
 Because the changes to classification plans can be significant and have large impacts on the consumers’ rates, regulators should focus on these changes.

 Some items of proposed classification can sometimes be deemed to be against public policy, such as the use of education or occupation.
-You should be aware of your state’s laws and regulations regarding which rating factors are allowed.
+You should be aware of your state’s laws and regulations regarding which rating factors are allowed, and you should require definitions of all data elements that can affect the charged premium.
+Finding rating or underwriting characteristics that may violate public policy is becoming more difficult for regulators with the increasing and innovative ways insurers use predictive models.

 Rating Tiers

 Some states allow an insurer to have multiple rate levels, or rating tiers, within a single company.
 These rating tiers are another way of classifying risks for rating purposes.
 Typically, there are requirements for rating tiers: the underwriting rules for each tier should be mutually exclusive, clear, and objective; there should be a distinction between the expected losses or expenses for each tier; and the placement process should be auditable.
 Tiers within a company are mainly seen in personal lines products.